 - Lutein + zeaxanthin – 130 µg

-The nectarines are known to be very sugary, and that is harmful to your guinea pigs.
-So nectarines have to be moderated in order to avoid the excess sugar, which will worsen the digestion of your cavy.
+- Stomach aches – The nectarines are known to be very sugary, and that is harmful to your guinea pigs.
 Due to the sugar content, the guinea pigs may get belly aches or loose stool.

-This fruit also has some amount of calcium.
-Calcium is a mineral that is essential for strong bones when guinea pigs are young and still growing.
+- Urinary problems – This fruit also has some amount of calcium.
 In adult guinea pigs, this mineral can create urinary stones and even cause fatal renal failure if fed in large amounts.
-Fortunately, there isn’t that much calcium in nectarines, but you still need to be careful with serving sizes.

 Serving Size and Frequency of Nectarines for Guinea Pigs